5 a.m., the first time on the night shift,

 The surprise in her eyes is noticeable all the way across the room,

 concern and panic leads to not pushing out the baby.

 “There’s nothing to fear, mom,” we assure, “your baby is doing just fine,

 it’s just protocol for the team to take care of whatever may be.”

 Her fear slowly fades, her eyes quickly calm down,

 as understanding reignites the pain she forgot she had.

 Her baby pops out easily, finger and toes all blue,

-but suction allows baby to scream, breathe and move, the happy triad.
+but baby quickly screams, breathes and moves, the happy triad.